Martha ended service May 31, 2019.

 The Church of Central Africa Presbyterian (CCAP) stands as one of the oldest and largest churches in Malawi.
 In spite of the many challenges and hardships Malawians face, the growth of the church and faith of people remain strong.
 Since beginning its involvement in Malawi in the 1950s, the PC(USA) has sent many long-term and short-term mission personnel to serve in the country.

 About Martha Sommers

 Compassion welled up inside Martha the day she saw ailing people who needed shelter and care getting drenched by a downpour in Mexico City.

 “During that high school trip, I decided I wanted to be a doctor because that was the way I could help people like those I saw outside our hotel,” she says.

 For Martha, the scene was a poignant illustration of the world’s injustice, and it pricked her resolve to help people in need.
 Her aptitude for and love of science pointed her toward a career in medicine.

 Martha spent her childhood in Detroit and her early adolescence in Farmington Hills, Michigan.
-While in high school, her family moved to Oregon, Wisconsin.
+While in high school, her family moved to Wisconsin.
 After graduating from Notre Dame, she returned to Wisconsin to study medicine at the University of Wisconsin in Madison.
 She completed a residency at Marshall University in West Virginia and then practiced for five years in Grantsburg, Wisconsin, before entering mission service.